-- Ninety percent of people who have gotten struck by lightning survive the event and around seventy percent of them are left with serious life-altering injuries.
+- Ninety percent of people who have gotten stuck by lightning survive the event and around seventy percent of them are left with serious life-altering injuries.

 - It’s possible to get struck by lightning even if you’re indoors.
 The majority of indoor lightning injuries are caused by people who were using a phone.

 Storm terms you should know

-Thunderstorm: Lightning and thunder are always present during a thunderstorm, and oftentimes rain or hail too.
+Thunderstorm: Lightning and thunder are always present during a thunderstorm, and oftentimes heavy rain or hail too.
 A dry thunderstorm is a storm without rain.
 Thunderstorms are very dangerous because if you’re hit by lightning, the voltage may severely injure or even kill you.

 Severe thunderstorm watch: A severe thunderstorm watch is issued when the weather conditions are highly favorable for the development of a severe thunderstorm.
 A watch helps the public become prepared prior to a coming storm, so they’re not taken by surprise once it develops.

 Significant weather advisory: A weather advisory is declared to warn the public of a storm that is approaching.
 These storms typically bring in large amounts of rain and lightning, winds of under 58 miles per hour (mph), and possibly hail that is smaller than 1 inch in diameter.
 They are normally non-life-threatening but people should be extra cautious anyway.
 Significant weather advisories are considered less severe than severe weather warnings.
 The NOAA is the organization that issues weather advisories so you should stay tuned to their radio for the most up-to-date weather forecast.

 Severe thunderstorm warning: A thunderstorm is considered severe if it meets one or both of the following criteria.
-It has to produce winds of 58 mph or higher and/ or it must produce hail that measures 1 inch in diameter or greater.
+It has to produce strong winds of 58 mph or higher and/ or it must produce hail that measures 1 inch in diameter or greater.

 Isolated thunderstorm: An isolated thunderstorm is when only 20% or less of a forecasted area will actually experience the effects of the storm (and possible lightning) at any given time.
 In other words, there’s a smaller chance that the area you’re in will be affected but prepare for it anyway.

 Current live map of thunderstorms